 House Bill No. [insert number] amends and reenacts specific provisions of Louisiana's Revised Statutes regarding the Fifth Circuit Court of Appeal.
 The bill modifies the structure of the first district of the Fifth Circuit by increasing the number of election sections from two to three.
 It details the composition of these election sections, specifying the precincts included in each.
-Additionally, the bill outlines the process for filling judicial vacancies, stating that the first vacancy from a judge elected by the qualified electors of election section one will be filled by election from election section three, with subsequent judgeships assigned accordingly.
+Additionally, the bill outlines the process for filling judicial vacancies, stating that the first vacancy occurring after the effective date of the Act will be filled by election from the newly designated election section three, with subsequent judgeships assigned accordingly.

 Statutes affected: HB926 Original: 13:312(5), 13:1(E)(2)